mono/monodevelop/README.md

  * core: builds the MonoDevelop core only.
  * all: builds everything

-You can create your own profiles if you need to
+You can create your own profiles if you need to.

 To create a profile you only have to add a file to the profiles directory containing a list of the directories to build.